Zeenath-Ayurudeen/GalleryCafe-WebApp/README.md

 # 🍴 The Gallery Cafe Website
 Welcome to The Gallery Café Website!
-This is a dynamic, responsive web application crafted to enhance the dining experience for The Gallery Café.
+This is a dynamic, responsive web application crafted to enhance the dining experience for The Gallery Cafe.
 It includes a customer-facing website, along with admin and staff dashboards to streamline restaurant operations.